Festina affair: Impact on the Tour

 Other cycling teams on the Tour expressed support for the embattled riders, and objected to their treatment as criminals.
-Banesto and Team ONCE expressed support for a statement by International Olympic Committee president Juan Antonio Samaranch that performance-enhancing drugs should be legalized.
+Banesto and Team ONCE expressed support for a statement by International Olympic Committee president Juan Antonio Samaranch that certain non-harmful performance-enhancing drugs should be legalized.

 On July 29, the Tour peloton conducted an industrial action by cycling slowly.
 Team ONCE, led by French champion Laurent Jalabert, pulled out first while the Banesto and Riso Scotti teams left at the feeding zone.
 The peloton stopped a second time and threatened a mass withdrawal, leading the stage to be cancelled.
 That afternoon, raids were conducted on Team ONCE, Team Polti, La Française des Jeux, Lotto and Casino.
 Team managers Marc Madiot (La Française des Jeux) and Vincent Lavenu (Casino) and rider Rodolfo Massi (Casino) were arrested.
 Kelme and Vitalicio Seguros pulled out of the race the following day.
 Blijlevens pulled out near the border with Switzerland.
 Massi, leader of the Mountains classification, was not able to start the stage as he was still being held in police custody.
 The Casino team truck was seized by police, while the Festina riders reportedly implicated La Française des Jeux, Casino and Big Mat in the team's doping scheme.

 The TVM team who did not start the 19th stage and returned to the Netherlands on July 31.
 Massi questioned by an investigating magistrate as suspicions mounted that he was involved in Festina's doping network.
 At this stage there are fewer than one hundred riders in the race compared to the 189 riders that started the race.
 On August 1, Massi was charged with inciting and facilitating the use of doping.
 In Reims, TVM riders submitted to several hours of questioning, after which team masseur Johannes Moors was jailed for suspicion of possessing drugs and breaches of French customs laws.
 Police soon found banned substances in the hotel of Team ONCE, which Terrados claimed were used by support staff.

 August 4, 1998: Jean-Marie Leblanc acknowledges that the increasing speed of the peloton in the Tour was due to the increasing use of doping in the peloton.

 August 5, 1998: The media contains many reports of drug finds along the route of the Tour – by farmers or by police in the hotels used by teams – for example a hotel in Voreppe used by GAN, Casino, Saeco and Kelme.

 August 10, 1998: Cantina Tollo and La Française des Jeux vehicles are searched by French customs officials.